runtimeverification/evm-semantics/README.md

 to execute them on a single worker.

-More details about the exact commands being run can be found in `/tmp/pytest-of-<user>/...`.
+Files produced by test runs, e.g. kompiled definition and logs, can be found in `/tmp/pytest-of-<user>/`.

 For Developers
 --------------